 Occurrence, quality and movement of ground water.
 Includes outline of resources in seven regions, stratigraphic chart showing water-bearing formations, and extensive bibliography.
 47 pages.
 18 figures.
 7 tables.
 Digital PDF download.
 SP-04D

-This report describes, in summary form, the ground-water resources of Colorado.
+This report describes, in summary form, the groundwater resources of Colorado.
 Its purpose is to give a nontechnical presentation of factual information about the hydrogeological conditions around the state.
-Ground-water resources characteristics — water quantity, quality, and distribution — are discussed and presented in maps and tables in relation to geographic regions.
-Due to over appropriation of surface-water supplies and rapid urban growth in many areas of the state which do not have adequate surface water supplies, more and more usage is being made of groundwater in the state.
-Thus, Colorado’s ground-water resources are becoming increasingly important with their development continuing at a fast pace.
+Groundwater resource characteristics — water quantity, quality, and distribution — are discussed and presented in maps and tables in relation to geographic regions.
+Because of over-appropriation of surface-water supplies and rapid urban growth in many areas of the state which do not have adequate surface-water supplies, groundwater resources are being tapped more and more across the state.